wferreirauy/binance-bot/README.md

 ### Prerequisites

-Before using the Binance CLI bot, you need to configure your environment with the Binance API client credentials.
+Before using the Binance Trade Bot, you need to configure your environment with the Binance API client credentials.
 These credentials allow the bot to interact securely with your Binance account.
 Follow these steps to set up:

 1. **Obtain your Binance API Key and Secret**
    - Log in to your [Binance account](https://www.binance.com/).